SilicateWielder/memlayer-js/README.md

-#  MemLayer - Plug-and-play memory for your LLM
+# MemLayer – The Plug-and-play persistent memory for your LLMs

 **The memory layer for LLMs - add persistent, intelligent memory to any LLM in minutes.**